Barbuda: Tourism

 Barbuda's climate, pristine beaches, and geography have attracted tourists for many years.
 Tourism accounts for more than half Antigua and Barbuda's GDP, 40% of investment, and more than 46% of Antigua and Barbuda's national employment (directly and indirectly).
 Barbuda is served by Burton–Nibbs International Airport and also has a ferry service to Antigua.
 Popular outdoor activities for tourists include swimming, snorkeling, fishing, and caving.

-Additional popular attractions include the Frigate Bird Sanctuary in the Codrington Lagoon, Martello Tower, a 19th-century fort and the Indian Cave with its two rock-carved petroglyphs.
+The island has many popular attractions, both historical and ecological: